derhuerst/vbb-modules/readme.md

 Modules by others, sorted by latest activity:

+- [`vbb-stations`](https://github.com/poldixd/vbb-stations) – Lists of stations in Berlin which are operated by BVG or S-Bahn.
 - [`MMM-PublicTransportBerlin`](https://github.com/deg0nz/MMM-PublicTransportBerlin) – MagicMirror module to display public transport with VBB Hafas data.
 - [`vbb-interactive`](https://github.com/domsson/vbb-interactive) – Attempt to draw the VBB public transport map with JS and SVG
 - [`isometric-icons`](https://github.com/tursics/isometric-icons) – VBB toy map, created at mobility{hacks} 2016